hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 A part consists of two components:

 - a `PartDescriptor` entry in the `fragment.e4xmi` file of the bundle containing the new editor, and
-- the actual Java class implementing the behavior
+- the actual Java class implementing the behavior.

 ## Adding a minimal Java class